Skip to main content

 Whitewood Creek

 The Whitewood Creek Superfund site covers an 18-mile stretch of Whitewood Creek in Lawrence, Meade and Butte counties in South Dakota.
 Starting in the 1870s, area gold mining operations sent millions of tons of mine tailings into Whitewood Creek.
 They contaminated soil, groundwater and surface water.
-EPA added the site to the National Priorities List (NPL) in 1983.
+EPA added the site to the National Priorities List in 1983.
 The potentially responsible party, Homestake Mining Company, cleaned up the site by removing and replacing contaminated soil from residential yards.
 EPA took the site off the NPL in 1996.
 About 83% of the site remains forested and provides habitat for wildlife.
 Whitewood Creek is a water source for irrigation, livestock and recreation.
-Residents along Whitewood Creek continue to raise livestock and crops for livestock feed on site, as they have for more than 40 years.
+Residents along Whitewood Creek continue to raise livestock and crops for livestock feed on-site, as they have for more than 40 years.
 Whitewood Creek banks are now revegetated.
-Portions of the site are in reuse as ranchland.
-Local residents also use the creek for recreational purposes.
+Parts of the site are in reuse as ranchland.
+Residents also use the creek for recreation.

 For more information: